newtonkwan/newtonkwan.github.io/canon.markdown

   }
 </script>

-Inspired by a profound sense of ignorance about the most important things in life, I am documenting my participation in the great conversation in Western Civilization, so that I may understand where we have been and may then hopefully see more wisely and empathetically where we are and where we are going.
+Inspired by my profound sense of ignorance about the most important things in life, this project chronicles my participation in the great conversation in Western Civilization, so that I may understand where we have been and may then hopefully understand more wisely and empathetically where we are and where we are going.

 ## Great Ideas
 <b>The ideas that are "the focal points of maximum human interest and importance in every era and epoch and in every generation are the great ideas." -- Mortimer Adler</b>.